X

 Tax Reciprocity: How to File Taxes When You Live and Work in Different States

 Do you live in one state and work in another?
-Don’t sweat it — this is fairly common, and your don’t have to be complicated thanks to reciprocal tax agreements (reciprocity).
+Don’t sweat it — this is fairly common, and your taxes don’t have to be complicated thanks to reciprocal tax agreements (reciprocity).

 What does tax reciprocity mean?